FGasper/p5-Test-Class-Tiny/README.md

 own plan.
 So, ideally the total number of expected assertions for a given test module is just the sum of all test functions’ expected assertions.

-Thus, currently, `runtests()` sets the [Test2::Hub](https://metacpan.org/pod/Test2::Hub) object’s plan to `no_plan` if the plan is undefined.
+Thus, currently, `runtests()` sets the [Test2::Hub](https://metacpan.org/pod/Test2%3A%3AHub) object’s plan to `no_plan` if the plan is undefined.

 # TEST INHERITANCE

-Like [Test::Class](https://metacpan.org/pod/Test::Class), this module seamlessly integrates inherited methods.
+Like [Test::Class](https://metacpan.org/pod/Test%3A%3AClass), this module seamlessly integrates inherited methods.
 To have one test module inherit another module’s tests, just make that first module a subclass of the latter.

-**CAVEAT EMPTOR:** Inheritance in tests, while occasionally useful, can also make for difficult maintenance over time if overused.
-Where I’ve found it most useful is cases like [Promise::ES6](https://metacpan.org/pod/Promise::ES6), where each test needs to run with each backend implementation.
+**CAVEAT EMPTOR:** Inheritance in tests, while occasionally useful, can also complicate maintenance over time if overused.

 # RUNNING YOUR TEST